Skip to content

 In PostgreSQL 15 and later, the public schema is no longer writable by all users by default for security reasons.
 Prefect needs to create tables in the public schema during its initial migration.

-In a production environment, instead of granting ALL or modifying the public schema, you should create a dedicated schema for Prefect:
+Production Best Practice: In a production environment, instead of granting ALL on the public schema, you should create a dedicated schema for Prefect:

-For this tutorial, granting ALL (creates and usage) on public is sufficient.
+For this tutorial, GRANT ALL ON SCHEMA public is sufficient.

 gcloud artifacts repositories create $REPO_NAME \